-Vaccines are the way out of this pandemic.
-An effective vaccine is the best way to protect people from coronavirus.
-Following extensive trials, safe and effective COVID-19 vaccines have been approved in the UK and the NHS COVID-19 vaccination programme has started.
+Vaccines are the best way to protect people from coronavirus.
+Following extensive trials, safe and effective COVID-19 vaccines have been approved in the UK and the NHS COVID-19 vaccination programme is continuing to be rolled out.

 - The vaccine is only available on the NHS for free to people in priority groups, and the NHS will contact you when it is your turn.
 Anyone offering a paid-for vaccine is committing a crime and should be reported to the Police online or by calling 112.

 - The NHS will never ask you to press a button on your keypad or send a text to confirm you want the vaccine, and never ask for payment or for your bank details.